JeanPierreBougie/Symfony4-Rest-JsonRpc/README.md

 ## Framework: Symfony 4 Standard Edition

-### NOTE: this is a sample of architecture to make a startup of JsonRpc And RESt, Entities are missing, do your own
+### NOTE: this is a sample project of architecture to make a startup of JsonRpc And RESt, Entities are missing, do your own entities

 ### Base installed from theses commands